-The sites at the Links at Victoria Golf Course and the Carson Civic Center are all publicly owned parcels, either by the City or the County.
-Redevelopment at the Victoria Golf Course, which is owned by the County, has recently been approved to develop a new sports and academic center as well as more than one-half million square feet of retail and restaurant space and other amenities.
+The sites at the Links at Victoria Golf Course and the Carson Civic Center are all publicly-owned parcels, either by the City or the county.
+Redevelopment at the Victoria Golf Course, which is owned by the county, has recently been approved to develop a new sports and academic center as well as more than one-half million square feet of retail and restaurant space and other amenities.
 There is approximately 5.0 acres of remaining land located in the FLX designation that would be suitable for the development of lower-income residential housing.
 Although identified as non-vacant, this area is technically vacant land that sits adjacent to the new recreational and commercial development at the Victoria Golf Course.
 The Carson Civic Center parcels are located along the Carson Street corridor in the DMU district and could support the densities required for lower-income housing.
 The City-owned parcels support a variety of civic uses, while the County-owned parcel includes the parking lot of the Carson Sheriff Station.
-Per the General Plan Update, these parcels are located along a key corridor and are suitable for redevelopment with residential uses at higher intensities.
+Per the General Plan Updateupdate, these parcels are located along a key corridor and are suitable for redevelopment with residential uses at higher intensities.
+The City has committed to promoting such sites for affordable housing development in Program 4 of the Housing Action Plan.

-The Carson Street corridor site is comprised of a number of smaller parcels that are adjacent to each other with the same owner.
+The Carson Street Ceorridor site is comprised of a number of several smaller parcels that are adjacent to each other with the same owner.
 The Carson Street Corridor site (APNs 7343011013, 7343011018, 7343011019 and 7343011020) is located on Carson Street between Main Street and Moneta Avenue in the DMU designation, with high redevelopment potential.
-It includes a mix of vacant land and low-density residential development.
-Given the location of the sites along the key Carson Street corridor and underutilization of land, redevelopment with a higher residential density and mixed uses is likely during the planning period.
-The Downtown Mixed-Use Site #3 (APNs 7337002042, 7337002043, 7337003012, 7337003012, 7337003013, 7337003013, 7337003014, 7337003014, 7337008026, 7337008030, 7337008031) is also comprised of a number of adjacent parcels that have the same owner.
+It includes a mix of vacant land and low-density residential development, which are likely not occupied by low-income households.
+There are four housing units on the site, while realistic capacity estimates indicate 43 lower-income units could be developed based on the land use designation - this is an increase of 39 total units.-Given the location of the sites along the key Carson Street corridor and underutilization of land, redevelopment with a higher residential density and mixed uses is likely during the planning period.

+-The Downtown Mixed-Use Site #3 (APNs 7337002042, 7337002043, 7337003012, 7337003013, 7337003014, 7337008030, 7337008031) is also comprised of a number of adjacent parcels that have the same owner.
 There has been previous interest in a residential project on the site, which is located at the corner of Avalon Boulevard and 213th Street in the DMU designation.
+That project was likely to develop with mixed-income units, thus it is assumed that a residential development at that site would also likely support mixed-income development.
+Lower-income units are assumed to comprise 15 percent of the site, while moderate-income units would comprise 35 percent of the site and above-moderate-income units would comprise the remaining 50 percent.
 The site is located in the downtown core of the city and has high redevelopment potential.
 Given the underutilization of the land and previously expressed interest, the site is likely to develop at a higher residential density with mixed uses during the planning period.